Clearbit vs. Crunchbase Comparison

 Where Clearbit enriches records and Crunchbase tracks markets, ZoomInfo adds the intelligence layer that connects data to action.

 The GTM Context Graph fuses ZoomInfo's B2B data with your CRM records, conversation transcripts (captured by Chorus), and behavioral signals.
-The result isn't just a richer database.
-It's an intelligence layer that captures why deals move or stall, which patterns predict closed-won outcomes, and what actions to take next.
+The result is not just a richer database.
+It is an intelligence layer that captures why deals move or stall, which patterns predict closed-won outcomes, and what actions to take next.

 That intelligence reaches users through dedicated interfaces.
 GTM Workspace gives sellers a single view of prioritized accounts with AI-drafted outreach that references specific deal context.
+Smartsheet, using ZoomInfo's Intent Data and Marketing platform, reported an 84% increase in MQLs sent to sales, a 26% increase in opportunity rate, and a 59% increase in win rate.
 Seismic attributed 39% of active pipeline to ZoomInfo signals and reported 54% productivity gains.

 GTM Studio gives marketers and RevOps a canvas for building audience segments in natural language and launching multi-channel plays without engineering support.
-And for teams that build their own tools, APIs and MCP expose the same intelligence to any application or AI agent.
+And for teams that build their own tools, the Enterprise API and MCP server expose the same intelligence to any application or AI agent.

 Clearbit can tell you that a website visitor works at a 500-person SaaS company.
 Crunchbase can tell you that the company just raised a Series C.

-ZoomInfo can tell you both, plus identify the three people on the buying committee, surface the intent signals showing they're researching your category, draft outreach that addresses the concern their VP raised on a recorded call last week, and route the account to the right rep automatically.
+ZoomInfo can tell you both, plus identify the three people on the buying committee, surface the intent signals showing they are researching your category, draft outreach that addresses the concern their VP raised on a recorded call last week, and route the account to the right rep automatically.

 Crunchbase's predictive intelligence is unique